JCU launches full medical course in Cairns

-James Cook University has announced a major boost for Queensland's Far North, establishing a full medical school in Cairns from next year.
+James Cook University has announced a major boost for Queensland's Far North, establishing a full medical course in Cairns from next year.

 From February 2023, JCU will begin teaching years one to three locally, meaning new medical students will be able to complete the entirety of their six-year medical degree in Cairns.

 JCU’s Dean of Medicine and Dentistry Professor Richard Murray said the announcement is exciting news for Cairns and the Far North’s future doctors.

 “Cairns and the Far North deserve high-quality local health care, and young people here deserve opportunities to study for rewarding professional careers,” Professor Murray said.